Sales Tips That Solve the Too-Much-Tech Dilemma

 Sales Tips from Superior

 Many of the solutions we offer our customers are based on advanced supply chain technologies.
-Our Corporate Kiosk™ technology offers totally web-based ordering and fulfillment of business forms and promotional items from a platform standardized across your enterprise, in any number of locations.
+Our Corporate Kiosk™ technology offers totally web-based ordering and fulfillment of business forms and promotional items from a platform standardized across your enterprise, in many locations.
 But we don’t “sell” the technology.
 We demonstrate the time and money it saves.

 At the same time, our E(c3) print management and e-procurement technology places an incredible selection and variety of print vendors at our clients’ fingertips.
 This allows clients to get the best possible combination of quality, price and dependable performance.
 This, too, is based on technology.
 But the benefits are printed pieces delivered reliably to reduce headaches, efficiently to reduce workload and at a fair price for your bottom line.